 On the spot, she perfectly articulated the theme that has emerged in my 30 years of work in the field of communication in healthcare: Patients want to be seen as people.
 This is the key to turning health transactions into healing relationships for both patients and clinicians.

 I started PatientWisdom to improve health and care by listening to patients.
-A digital platform that focuses on what matters to patients as people – that’s innovation.
+A digital health platform that focuses on what matters to patients as people – that’s innovation.
 It’s also what I call Radical Common Sense.
 Common Sense because, when we take time to step back and identify the real problem to be solved, viable solutions become more apparent.
 Radical because, while the approach is simple, the effect can be truly transformational.
 Here’s the Radical Common Sense of PatientWisdom:

 Problem.
 Patients deal with health every day.
 Their experience is valuable, but mostly unheard.
 Many clinicians and health organizations aren’t connecting with patients in a meaningful way because they don’t know what is meaningful to patients, families, and caregivers.
 Time is certainly a factor.
 So is what Michael Millenson recently termed the challenge of collaborative health.
 This tweet, sent during the 2016 Stanford Medicine X Conference, says it all: